-Welcome to our kitchen!
+Welcome to our new kitchen!
 One year ago we were midway through our nearly 6-month renovation.
-It's hard to believe -- that it was 30 days behind schedule at the time, that we were living in the house the whole time, and that the past year has gone by so fast.
+It's hard to believe — that it was 30 days behind schedule at the time, that we were living in the house the whole time, and that the past year has gone by so fast.
 We survived the renovation and we love the result!

 The major changes we made were to carry the cabinets all the way to the ceiling, to vary the depths of the cabinets and to reorient the layout of the island and double its size.
 We kept the stove and plumbing in the same location, but moved the ovens to the longest wall.
 We chose a larger five-burner stove and retained a built-in downdraft that rises from the island when in use.

 The sink is positioned in the corner in front of the windows.
 I insisted that the marble tile had to be carried to the ceiling.
 Not only does it tie the sink area to the the backsplash, it reinforces the height of the cabinets.

 The faucet was a wonderful splurge!
 It reaches 33 inches high; both the regular faucet arm and the sprayer arm articulate into various positions.
 Tired of doing the dishes in the dark, we added sconces to either side of the window.
 I searched high and low for a design that would complement the faucet.